0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/lib/PolygonAccessControlUpgradeable.md

 A contract that inherits `AccessControlUpgradeable` from Openzeppelin, but with the following modifications:

-- Deleted `ERC165Upgradeable` dependencies to save us the "gap" variables and let us have consistent storage.
+- Deletes `ERC165Upgradeable` dependencies to save us the "gap" variables and let us have consistent storage.
-- Added the legacy `Owner` variable, to be consistent with the previous.
+- Adds the legacy `Owner` variable, to be consistent with the previous.
-- Added custom errors.
+- Adds custom errors.
-- Replaced `_msgSender()` with `msg.sender`.
+- Replaces `_msgSender()` with `msg.sender`.

 ## Functions